xorkevin/xorkevin.com/content/blog/ecs-notes/index.md

 a time.
 For example, in order to calculate collision, one needs to consider the collision and position properties of all objects, but may not care about whether an object has health or is renderable.

+Furthermore, both of these approaches fail at a more fundamental level.
+Abstracting over behaviors on a per object basis is less useful for this problem, because the "behaviors" in question are mostly direct data access and mutation.
+For example, the position interface would most likely just consist of `get_pos() -> Vec` and `set_pos(pos: Vec)`, because it needs to be queried and updated in unique ways by velocity and collision.
+Similarly, the health interface would most likely only consist of `get_health() -> int` and `change_health(delta: int)` to support taking damage in various ways such as being attacked by an enemy, or receiving damage over time from a trap.

+Abstracting over behaviors is most powerful when the behaviors are complex and higher level, so that the complexity of lower level implementation details is hidden from those who depend on the interface.
+Interfaces that directly expose low level implementation are inherently weaker.

 ## Enter Entity Component System